KoalasinTraffic/KoalasinTraffic.github.io/spd/_tower/beam.md

 # Beam Tower

-This tower will create a beam between itself and the nearest beam tower.
-If no link can be made, its cost will be refunded.
+This tower creates a beam between itself and the nearest beam tower.
+If no tether can be made, its cost will be refunded.
+With every level up, the beam tower will redo its tethering.

 * Single damage: Damage is dealt when an enemy crosses the beam.

-* No projectile: Beams do not miss.
+* No projectile: Beams remain as long as original tower does not die.
+  * The number of beams depend on the tower's level, with a maximum of 8 beams.
+  * Past level 8, upgrading this tower will still redo its tethering.

 * AI: None

 * Piercing effect: Enemies that are invulnerable can be damaged by piercing.

-After evolving, the beam tower will deal an additional 20% of damage per second to all enemies that stay within the beam.
+At level 8, beams will deal 1/6 of the tower's damage per second to all enemies that stay within the beam.

 # Base Stats Before Power Up